DataNath/AoC_startFile_generator/readme.md

 ![Get session cookie](./_docs/get_session_cookie.png)

-**Important** Do not share this with others - this grants access to act as your account associated with the website!
+**Important:** Do not share this with others - this grants access to act as your account associated with the website!

 </details>